boxedcode/event-logger/README.md

-# Event logger library with support for multiple persistence strategies (back-end support)
+# Event logger library with support for multiple persistence strategies
 Event logger is a PHP based event logger library that makes it easy to collect and query events in your web application based on user or system actions.

 With event logger you can: